Flyer924/ESP32RemoteStart/readme.md

 #endif
 ```

-Once you've made `src/env.h` and setup the hardware correctly (maybe I'll make a diagram one day), you should be able to upload the code and it should work.
+Once you've made `src/env.h` and setup the hardware correctly, you should be able to upload the code and it should work.

 ## Problems